-- Dedicate some time to learning how to ride safely and with endurance.
-The Copper Triangle may be one of the more challenging rides you’ve attempted – both physically and mentally.
+- Concentrate first on learning how to ride safely and building up endurance.
+Copper Triangle may likely will be one of the more difficult and physical rides that you’ve ever attempted.

 - Always stretch before and after riding.

-- Have your bike in the best mechanical condition possible.
-A touring or road bike is going to be the easiest to ride and is the most common type seen at the event.
+- Make sure your bike is mechanically sound.
+A touring or road bike is recommended and will be the most common type found at the event.

-- The greatest threat to your well-being on the route is not necessarily vehicles but other cyclists.
-Many riders may be participating for the first time and are not accustom to being surrounded by a few thousand cyclists.
-While this environment promotes certain euphoria, it also holds hidden dangers (i.e. running into each other and falling down).
+- The greatest threat to your well-being on the route is not cars or trucks but other cyclists.
+Many riders may be riding for the first time surrounded by thousands of other cyclists.
+And, while this circumstance promotes certain euphoria, it also holds hidden dangers, such as bumping into each other and falling down.

-- Before you stop, pull to the side and make sure there are no bicycles or motor vehicles immediately behind you.
-Stop at the right edge of the roadway and immediately move off the roadway.
-Stay clear of the roadway.
-Stopping is especially dangerous at the crest of a hill or on a curve.
+- Before you stop, make sure no bicycles or motor vehicles are immediately behind you.
+Signal then stop at the right edge of the road and immediately move off the roadway.
+Stopping is especially dangerous and not recommended at the crest of a hill or on a curve.

-- Call out to fellow cyclists when you are going to pass on the left or right or up the middle, or are pulling off or pulling on.
+- Call out to fellow cyclists when you are passing, stopping or pulling off.

 - Be predictable and don’t weave.
 Ride in a straight line to make it easier for those riding behind you.